voicebase/voicebase-docs/docs/how-to-guides/closed-captioning.md

   --header "Authorization: Bearer ${TOKEN}"
 ```

-## Callbacks with SRT transcript
+## Callbacks

 Note that when posting a media file with a configuration including a
 [callback](callbacks.html), the results posted to the callback URL always contain
-the JSON (word-by-word), the plain text and SRT transcripts.
+the JSON (word-by-word), the plain text, WebVTT and SRT transcripts.